Toys R Us to launch its own tablet for children

 The company said on Monday the tablet, dubbed Tabeo, will sell for $149.99 and will be loaded with child-friendly apps and integrated controls that allow parents to customize levels of Internet access for each family member.
 It will be available starting October 21.

-Toys R Us, which was taken private in 2005 by KKR & Co (KKR.N), Bain Capital and Vornado Realty Trust (VNO.N) in a $6.6 billion deal, is facing tough competition from rivals including Amazon.com (AMZN.O), Target Corp (TGT.N) and Wal-Mart Stores Inc (WMT.N), which often sell toys at lower prices.
+Toys R Us, which was taken private in 2005 by KKR & Co, Bain Capital and Vornado Realty Trust in a $6.6 billion deal, is facing tough competition from rivals including Amazon.com, Target Corp and Wal-Mart Stores Inc, which often sell toys at lower prices.

 The company said the 7-inch, multi-touch table will have wi-fi capability, a 4GB flash memory, and will come with 50 free, preinstalled apps aimed at children.

-Educational toymaker LeapFrog Enterprises Inc LF.N also has a tablet aimed at children, called the LeapPad.
-In the adult tablet world, last week Amazon launched its new Kindle Fire tablet, while Apple Inc (AAPL.O) has been rumored to be working on a smaller version of the iPad, which will be cheaper.
+Educational toymaker LeapFrog Enterprises Inc also has a tablet aimed at children, called the LeapPad.
+In the adult tablet world, last week Amazon launched its new Kindle Fire tablet , while Apple Inc has been rumored to be working on a smaller version of the iPad, which will be cheaper.

 LeapFrog shares, which fell as much as 11 percent on Monday morning, were at $8.50, down 6 percent, on the New York Stock Exchange.